jdwilkin4/fcc-forum-clone/CONTRIBUTING.md

 ### Picking up an issue to work on

 Browse through [opened issues](https://github.com/jdwilkin4/fcc-forum-clone/issues).
-Feel to start working on any issue which does not have have assignee yet!
+Feel free to start working on any issue which does not have have assignee yet!

 If you are [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-personal-account-settings/permission-levels-for-a-personal-account-repository#collaborator-access-for-a-repository-owned-by-a-personal-account) - assign yourself to the issue you want to work on.